The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 There are also bound to be more courses in specific areas of the law.
 These include:

 Many paralegal programs also offer internship opportunities.
 Although you probably have plenty of experience doing real-world legal work by the time you get to this stage in your education, these will give you a chance to see how work in a civilian environment differs from military legal practice.
 It also offers the opportunity to make connections and build your network for employment after graduation.

 A Mission-Oriented Focus Sets Veteran Paralegals Apart

 Paralegals with a military background have a reputation for getting the job done.
-And that’s a reputation that will lead to new career heights and fat paychecks with the right degree on your resume.

 2021 US Bureau of Labor Statistics salary and employment figures for Paralegals and Legal Assistants reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed June 2022.